Can Birds Predict the Weather?

 • Geese fly higher in fair weather than in foul.

 Air pressure does indeed affect birds.
 For example, swallows have sensitive ears; when the barometric pressure drops, they fly as close to the ground as possible, where air density is greatest.
-Generally, low-flying birds are a sign of rain; high flyers indicate fair weather.
+Low-flying birds are generally a sign of rain, while high-flyers indicate fair weather.

 Migrating birds can fly more easily in dense, high-pressure conditions.
 Therefore, geese may fly high when a high-pressure system moves to the area.
 High-pressure systems are associated with fair weather.